10 Minimalism with Kids Tips That Can Save Your Motherhood

 9. Start a memory box for school art & souvenirs

-We started with an art portfolio and recently created our own DIY memory boxes – we turned it into a fun family project that became a special memory as well!
+We started an art portfolio and recently created our own DIY memory boxes – we turned it into a fun family project that also became a special memory!

-Set emotional boundaries and make sure you don’t go overboard – a good rule of thumb is to ask if they will still want to look at that item in 20 years and if it’s something that is worth storing for that long.
+Set emotional boundaries and make sure you don’t go overboard – a good rule of thumb is to ask if they will still want to look at that item in 20 years and if it’s worth storing for that long.